moms-spaghetti/react_firebase_auth/README.md

 ## Details

 This was built to test different solutions for logging into a site and also to protect different routes.
-It was one of two demos I made surrounding authentication.
+It was one of two demos I made surrounding authentication.\
+Admin users for this example are held in an array.
+These could be stored on a database and linked to a permissions table for a production environment.

 <br/>